The Well-Covered Dimension of Products of Graphs: introduction

 A set of vertices in a graph $G$ is said to be independent if no two vertices in the set are joined by an edge.
 An independent set $M$ of $G$ is called maximal if no independent set of $G$ properly contains $M$.
 The largest (in terms of cardinality) maximal independent set (or sets) of $G$ is called a maximum independent set of $G$, and a graph is said to be well-covered if every maximal independent set of $G$ is also maximum.
 A well-covered graph could also be defined by the property of all maximal independent sets having the same cardinality.
 This notion was introduced by Plummer in \cite{P}.
 In \cite{BN}, Brown and Nowakowski defined a well-covered weighting of a graph $G$ as a function $w:V(G)\rightarrow \textbf F$ that assigns values to the vertices of $G$ in such a way that $\sum_{x\in M} w(x)$ is a constant for all maximal independent sets $M$ of $G$.
 It is immediate from the latter definition that one could re-define well-coveredness by saying that a well-covered graph is a graph that admits the constant function equal to $1$ as a well-covered weighting of $G$.
 We will use Brown and Nowakowski's presentation (notation, nomenclature, etc), although this problem was originally introduced by Caro, Ellingham, Ramey, and Yuster in \cite{CER} and \cite{CY}.

 It is easy to show that, once a field $\textbf{F}$ is fixed, the set of all well-covered weightings of a graph $G$ is an $\textbf{F}$-vector space, which is called \emph{the well-covered space of $G$}.
 The dimension of this vector space over $\textbf{F}$ is called the \emph{well-covered dimension of $G$} and is denoted by $wcdim(G,\textbf F)$.
 If $wcdim(G, \textbf F)$ does not depend on the field used then the well-covered dimension of $G$ is instead denoted as $wcdim(G)$.
-The well-covered dimension of a graph $G$ can therefore be considered to be the cardinality of a set of vertices $S$ of $G$ whose weights are independent of each other and on which the weights of the remaining vertices of $G$ are dependent, provided that the weighting is a well-covered weighting.
-Most of the results obtained in this paper are independent of the characteristic of $\textbf F$, and when the characteristic becomes something to consider we will be careful to remark on it.
+Note that $wcdim(G, \textbf F)$ may change depending on $char(\textbf F)$.
+In \cite{BN}, and later in this article, examples of graphs with variable dimension are discussed.
+When the characteristic becomes something to consider we will be careful to remark on it.

-Our graph theoretic notation, algebraic notation, and matrix theoretic notation is standard; the reader can look at \cite{W} for any concepts we fail to define.
+Our graph theoretic notation, algebraic notation, and matrix theoretic notation are standard; the reader can look at \cite{W} for any concepts we fail to define.
 The vertex set of a graph $G$ is denoted by $V(G)$.
 The cardinality of a set of vertices $V$ is denoted by $|V|$.
 A field with $q=p^h$ ($p$ prime) elements is denoted by $\textbf F_{q}$.
 The $n\times n$ identity matrix is denoted by $I_{n}$.
 The $n\times n$ matrix where each entry is a $1$ is denoted by $J_{n}$.
 An $m\times 1$ column vector where each entry is a $1$ is denoted by $\textbf 1_{m}$.
 An $m\times 1$ column vector where each entry is a $0$ is denoted by $\textbf 0_{m}$.